Necessary and Sufficient Conditions for Optimal Decision Trees using Dynamic Programming: Introduction

 However, unlike general-purpose solvers, such as MIP, DP cannot trivially adapt to the variety of objectives and constraints mentioned before.
 For DP to work efficiently, it must be possible to solve the optimization task at hand \emph{separately} for every subtree.

 Therefore, the main research question considered here is to what extent can this separability property be generalized?
 In answering this question we provide a generic framework called \emph{\dtc} (Separable Trees with Dynamic programming).
-We push the limits of DP by providing conditions for separability that are both necessary and sufficient.
+We push the limits of DP for optimal decision trees by providing conditions for separability that are both necessary and sufficient.
 These conditions are less strict and extend to a larger class of optimization tasks than those of state-of-the-art DP frameworks \citep{nijssen2010dl8_constraints, lin2020generalized_sparse}.
+We also show that any combination of separable optimization tasks is also separable.
 We thus attain generalizability similar to general-purpose solvers, while preserving the scalability of DP methods.

-In our experiments, we demonstrate the flexibility of \dtc{} on a variety of optimization tasks, including cost-sensitive classification, prescriptive policy generation, nonlinear classification metrics and group fairness.
+In our experiments, we demonstrate the flexibility of \dtc{} on a variety of optimization tasks, including cost-sensitive classification, prescriptive policy generation, nonlinear classification metrics, and group fairness.

 As is commonly done, we assume that features are binarized beforehand.
-Therefore, \dtc{} returns \emph{ optimal} decision trees under the assumption of a given binarization.
+Therefore, \dtc{} returns optimal \emph{binary} decision trees under the assumption of a given binarization.

-In summary, our main contributions are: 1) a generalized DP framework (\dtc) for optimal decision trees that can optimize any \emph{separable} objective or constraint; 2) a proof for necessary and sufficient conditions for separability; and 3) extensive experiments on four application domains that show the flexibility of \dtc, while performing on par or better than the state-of-the-art.
+In summary, our main contributions are 1) a generalized DP framework (\dtc) for optimal decision trees that can optimize any \emph{separable} objective or constraint; 2) a proof for necessary and sufficient conditions for separability; and 3) extensive experiments on five application domains that show the flexibility of \dtc, while performing on par or better than the state of the art.

 The following sections introduce related work and preliminaries.
 We then further define separability, show conditions for separability, and provide a framework that can find optimal decision trees for any separable optimization task.
-Finally, we provide four diverse example applications and test the performance of the new framework on these applications versus the state-of-the-art.
+Finally, we provide five diverse example applications and test the performance of the new framework on these applications versus the state-of-the-art.